 When the fuel tank reserve level has been reached, "TRIP F" appears automatically and begins recording distance traveled from that point.
 After refueling and traveling some distance, "TRIP F" will disappear.

-Current fuel consumption "INST FU-EL":
+Instantaneous fuel consumption "INST FUEL":

-The current fuel consumption display can be set to "km/L", "L/100km" or "MPG" in the menu system.
-(See page 5-16.)
+The instantaneous fuel consumption display can be set to "km/L", "L/100km" or "MPG" in the menu system.
+(See page 5-15.)

-If traveling at speeds under 10 km/h, "---" will be displayed.
+If traveling at speeds under 10 km/h (6 mi/h), "--.-" will be displayed.